babaloveyou/cdncheck/README.md

-## cf-check
+## cdncheck
-Check an IP is Owned by CDN .
+Check an IP is Owned by Cloudflare or Incapsula  or Sucurl or Akamai

 ## Install
 ```